maxi-blocks/maxi-blocks/readme.txt

 _**A note from your designer...**_

-_“Join us in our mission to provide a user-friendly solution for website creation.
+_Join us in our mission to provide a user-friendly solution for website creation.
 With Maxi Blocks, you'll have a faster, easier, and more enjoyable website design experience.
-We're excited to see the websites you create with Maxi Blocks!”_
+We're excited to see the websites you create with Maxi Blocks!_

 _Take care, Kyra - Design lead & co-founder of Maxi Blocks_